GTP-programmers/KARAJ/README.md

 11. Command for downloading supplementary files using article PMCID (please see the supplementary Supplementary figure 3):
 $ ./KARAJ.sh -p PMC6492329 -s 1

-12. Command for mining and downloading supplementary files for more than one articles using PMCID:
+12. Command for downloading supplementary tables using article PMCID (see supplemen-tary figure 3):
 $ ./KARAJ.sh -p PMC7182534 PMC6492329 PMC8000127 PMC6957475 PMC8455923 PMC8844275 PMC8426200 PMC7789210 -s 1

-13. Command for mining and downloading supplementary files for a list of articles using PMCID:
+13. Command for downloading supplementary tables of a list of articles using PMCID:
-First make a text file in the working directory entitled “PMCIDS” containing the list of article PMCIDs.
-Then run the below command.
+First, make a text file in the working directory entitled “PMCIDS.txt” containing the list of article PMCIDs.
+Then run the following command
 $ ./KARAJ.sh -f 2 -s 1

-14. Command for mining and downloading supplementary files for a list of articles using article URLs: first make a text file in the working directory entitled “URLS” containing the list of article URLs.
-Then run the below command.
+14. Command for downloading supplementary tables of a list of articles using article URL:
+First, make a file in the working directory entitled “URLS.txt” containing the list of article URLs.
+Then run the following command.
 $ ./KARAJ.sh -f 3 -s 1

 ```